CompPrehension/seams2026/README.md

 The setup launches three containers:

-- **database**: MySQL 9.3.0 instance with experiment data loaded from `dump.sql.gz`.
+- **database**: MySQL 9.3.0 instance with pre-populated problem bank from `dump.sql.gz`.
-- **generator**: Question generation application that monitors the generation requests queue and generates questions if needed.
+- **generator**: Problem-generation application that monitors the generation requests queue and generates problems when needed.
-- **its**: Application to emulate student interactions with the tutoring system to load-test the question bank.
-Defaults to 10 users on exercise ID 29 (25 questions, ~30s solve time per question with randomization).
+- **its**: Application that emulates student interactions with the tutoring system to load-test the problem bank.

+By default the `its`application starts a debug exercise emulation with 10 users (25 questions per exercise, ~30s solve time per question, with randomization).
+You can customize run settings using the .env file (see configuration section below).

+All meaningful logs are written to the `./logs` folder.

 ## Prerequisites

-- Linux operating system or Windows with WSL2.
+- Linux or Windows with WSL2.
 - Docker with Compose plugin.
 - GitHub Personal Access Token with repository contents read permissions.